Free or Low-end ZIP Code Databases

 (a free ZIP Code database resource)

-(free US Census Tiger Data - which is what many low-end 3rd party ZIP Code databases are based on - read this first
+(free US Census Tiger Data - which is what many low-end 3rd party ZIP Code databases are based on)

 As mentioned, some free or low-end ZIP Code data is derived from Census data.